 As for the toppings, this is what will essentially turn a regular vegan chocolate cake into an Easter themed cake.

-Of course most store-bought Easter eggs are not vegan, but luckily these days you can pick up dairy-free Easter eggs in most larger supermarkets or speciality stores and chains like Holland & Barrett.
+Of course, most store-bought Easter eggs are not vegan, but luckily these days you can pick up dairy-free Easter eggs in most larger supermarkets or specialty stores and chains like Holland & Barrett.

 Usually, I recommend baking cakes the day before you plan on decorating them.
 Chilling them in the fridge helps to make them more stable and creates fewer crumbs!